A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-33407: Wallosapp Wallos SSRF Vulnerability

-CVE-2026-33407 is a server-side request forgery flaw in Wallosapp Wallos that allows attackers to hijack proxy settings and trigger unauthorized requests.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-33407 is an SSRF flaw in Wallosapp Wallos that allows attackers to exploit proxy hijacking and trigger requests to arbitrary domains.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2026-33407 Overview

-CVE-2026-33407 is a Server-Side Request Forgery (SSRF) vulnerability affecting Wallos, an open-source, self-hostable personal subscription tracker.
-Prior to version 4.7.0, the endpoints/logos/search.php endpoint accepts HTTP_PROXY and HTTPS_PROXY environment variables without proper validation, enabling attackers to hijack proxy configurations and force the server to make arbitrary outbound requests.
-Additionally, the server performs DNS resolution on user-supplied search terms, which can be manipulated by attackers to trigger requests to arbitrary domains.
+CVE-2026-33407 is a Server-Side Request Forgery (SSRF) vulnerability [CWE-918] in Wallos, an open-source self-hostable personal subscription tracker.
+The flaw exists in the endpoints/logos/search.php script, which accepts HTTP_PROXY and HTTPS_PROXY environment variables without validation.
+The server also performs DNS resolution on attacker-controlled search terms, enabling outbound requests to arbitrary domains.
+The maintainer patched the issue in version 4.7.0.

 Critical Impact